bgrose/TeachingPython/Projects/Examples.md

 **Exercise 2:**

 Create a math question generator that runs infinitly.
 Create a function `mathGame()` That randomly generates 2 numbers between 0 and 10 and randomly selects an operation * + - (division excluded because math hard).
 Then, the user types their answer.
 The game then will check if it is correct, display the result.
 It then will ask a new question.
+The game will end if the user answers with `404`

+**Exercise 3:**

+Create a function called `changeMaker()` that will allow the user to input the change owed to the user.
+The code will then figure out the proper bills and coinage for the user, using $20, $10, $5, $1, quarters, nickels, dimes, and pennies.
+It will then give the change.